LoveBio/fimep/README.md

 ================

-**fimep** is a Python package with a command-line interface (CLI) that leverages a deep learning model to predict effectors. it integrates predictions from multiple effector prediction programs to provide improved accuracy in identifying pathogen effector proteins.
+**fimep** is a Python package with a command-line interface (CLI) that leverages a deep learning model to predict effectors.
+It integrates predictions from multiple effector prediction programs to provide improved accuracy in identifying pathogen effector proteins.
 The package supports predictions for fungi, bacteria, oomycete, and can handle all